Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 <br/>

 ## Equipment Needed
-- One suspension bridge (two supports, two ropes with clips to suspend deck, deck, two anchors; this -should all be set up already, if not, ask a committee member)
+- One suspension bridge (two supports, two ropes with clips to suspend deck, deck, two anchors; this should all be set up already, if not, ask a committee member)
 - Selection of moveable weights (small children)
-- 3-4m of rope
+- 3-4 m of rope
 - Weights on a hanger
-- Rope tied into a knot to have three ends coming out in different directions (optional; for vector addition)
+- Rope tied into a knot to have three ends coming out in different directions (optional – for vector addition)

 <br/>